A Tutorial on Meta-Reinforcement Learning: Few-shot Meta-RL Generalization

 \paragraph{Generalization to OOD tasks} In few-shot meta-RL, it is commonly assumed that the meta-training and meta-test tasks are drawn from the same task distribution.
 However, in real-world problems, we usually do not know a priori all the situations the agent may face during deployment, and the RL agent will likely encounter test tasks that lie outside the meta-training task distribution.

 One key challenge here is that we do not know to what extent the learned inductive bias is still helpful for solving the OOD tasks.
-For example, in the navigation task in Figure \ref{fig:thompson}, the learned inductive bias is an exploration policy that traverses the edge of the semicircle to find the goal first.
+For example, in the navigation task in Figure~\ref{fig:thompson}, the learned inductive bias is an exploration policy that traverses the edge of the semicircle to find the goal first.
 If we consider OOD tasks of navigation to goals on the edge of a semicircle with a larger radius, then the learned exploration policy is no longer optimal, but may still help the agent explore more efficiently than from scratch.
 However, if the OOD tasks are navigation to goals on a semicircle in the opposite direction, then the learned inductive bias may be actively harmful and slow down learning.

 Consequently, simply using the learned inductive bias, which is commonly adopted by existing few-shot meta-RL methods, is not sufficient for OOD generalization.
 Instead, the agent needs to adaptively choose how to utilize or adjust the learned inductive bias according to what kinds of OOD tasks it is solving.
 On one hand, we want to ensure that the agent can generalize to any OOD task given enough adaptation data, even if the learned inductive bias is misspecified.
-In principle, PPG methods can satisfy this requirement while black-box methods cannot, echoing our discussion on the trade-off between generalization and specialization of few-shot meta-RL methods in Section \ref{sec:ppg}.
+In principle, PPG methods can satisfy this requirement while black-box methods cannot, echoing our discussion on the trade-off between generalization and specialization of few-shot meta-RL methods in Section~\ref{sec:ppg}.
+However, in practice, if the meta-testing task distribution is sufficiently dissimilar to the meta-training task distribution, then any sort of meta-learning can be catastrophic \citep{xiong2021on}.
 On the other hand, we want to utilize as much useful information from the learned inductive bias as possible to improve learning efficiency on OOD tasks.
-Although recent works investigate how to improve generalization \citep{lan2019meta,lin2020model,grewal2021variance,xiong2021on,ajay2022distributionally,he2022learning,imagawa2022off} or adaptation efficiency \citep{fakoor2020meta,mendonca2020meta,lee2021improving} on OOD tasks with small distribution shifts, more work remains to be done on how to adaptively handle larger distribution shifts between training and test tasks.
+Although recent works investigate how to improve generalization \citep{lan2019meta,lin2020model,grewal2021variance,xiong2021on,ajay2022distributionally,he2022learning,imagawa2022off,greenberg2023train,wang2023simple} or adaptation efficiency \citep{fakoor2020meta,mendonca2020meta,lee2021improving} on OOD tasks with small distribution shifts, more work remains to be done on how to adaptively handle larger distribution shifts between training and test tasks.
+Ideally, OOD methods make use of their inductive bias where possible, and fail gracefully (e.g., defaulting to an engineered learning algorithm), where it is not possible.